The Evolution of Architectural Lighting: From Neon to Neon Flex

 Installation and Mounting Options

-- Recessed Installation: Integrating neon flex into grooves or recesses in walls, floors, or ceilings for a seamless look.
+• Recessed Installation: Putting neon flex into grooves or holes in floors, walls, or ceilings to make the whole thing look smooth.

 Power and Control Systems

-- Smart Integration: Incorporating neon flex into building management systems for automated control and energy optimization.
+• Smart Integration: Adding neon flex to building management systems to make control easier and save energy.

 Weatherproofing and Durability

-- IP Rating: Selecting neon flex with appropriate Ingress Protection (IP) ratings for the intended environment.
+• IP Rating: Choosing neon flex with the right Ingress Protection (IP) ratings for the setting it will be used in.

-By addressing these technical aspects, architects can ensure that their neon flex installations not only look stunning but also perform reliably over time, even in challenging environments.
+By taking care of these technical issues, builders can make sure that their neon flex pieces not only look great but also work well over time, even in tough conditions.

 Conclusion